doitian/rfcs/rfcs/0000-variable-length-header-field/0000-variable-length-header-field.md

     prefilled_transactions: IndexTransactionVec,
     uncles:                 Byte32Vec,
     proposals:              ProposalShortIdVec,
-    extension_hash:         Byte32,
+    extension:              Bytes,
 }
 ```

-Before ckb2021 is activated, `extension_hash` must be zero.
-After activation, the node must verify that `uncles` and `extension_hash` match the `extra_hash` in the header.
+Before ckb2021 is activated, `extension` must be empty.
+After activation, the node must verify that `uncles` and `extension` match the `extra_hash` in the header.

 ### RPC Changes

 * The `uncles_hash` is renamed to `extra_hash`.
-* The new field `extension_hash` is returned as block body.
-For blocks generated in ckb2019, it is always zero.
+* The new field `extension` is added to the block body RPC response.
+For blocks generated in ckb2019, it is always empty.

 ## Comparison With Alternative Solutions